-Prior to administering a testlet to a student, the teacher must access the TIPs associated with each new testlet that becomes available.
-The TIPs provide detailed information about a specific testlet, including certain test materials needed for the testlet, alternate text for human read aloud, and more.
+Prior to administering a testlet to a student, the teacher must access the TIP associated with each new testlet that becomes available.
+TIPs provide detailed information about a specific testlet, including certain test materials needed for the testlet, alternate text for human read aloud, and more.
 TIPs are available in the EP after each testlet is assigned to a student.
 TIPs are secure documents and need to be handled securely.
-If printed, they should be secure destroyed after testing.
+If printed, they should be securely destructed after testing.